szfeup/cse185-spring18-week2/CSE185_Week2_PartI.md

 ## 2. Inspect the data from your roommate

 This sequencing data can is in the `public/week2` directory.
-Your roommate’s data is labeled `SRR1705889`.
+Your roommate’s data is labeled `roommate.fastq`.
 Record how many reads there are in this file, then look at the first 20 lines with the head command and answer the IClicker question.

 Reminder - to get from your home directory to the parent cs185s class directory: